coderholic/pyradio/docs/index.md

   --terminal TERMINAL   Use this terminal for Desktop file instead of the
                         auto-detected one.
 Use "none" to reset to the default terminal or "auto" to reset to the auto-detected one.
-  --terminal-param TERMINAL_PARAM
+  --terminal-param ...
 Use this as PyRadio parameter in the Desktop File.
-                        Please replace hyphens with underscores when passing the parameter, for example: --terminal-param "_p 3 _t light" (which will result to "pyradio -p 3 -t light").
+                        Please make sure the parameters are at the end of the command line.
+For example: pyradio --terminal kitty --terminal-param "-p3 -t light".

 Cache:
   -oc, --open-cache     Open the Cache folder.